← Easy Chair

 it is embedded in

-a plexiglass tube of which the diameter and dielectric constant
+a plexiglass stick of which the diameter and dielectric constant

 (εr) are known.